Conflict of the Orders: The end of the Conflict of the Orders (367–287 BC)

 In the decades following the passage of the Licinio-Sextian law of 367 BC, a series of laws were passed which ultimately granted plebeians political equality with patricians.
 The patrician era came to a complete end in 287 BC, with the passage of the Hortensian law.
 When the curule aedileship had been created, it had only been opened to Patricians.
 However, an agreement was ultimately secured between the plebeians and the patricians.
 One year, the curule aedileship was to be open to plebeians, and the next year, it was only to be open to patricians.
 Eventually, however, this agreement was abandoned and the plebeians won full admission to the curule aedileship.
 In addition, after the consulship had been opened to the plebeians, the plebs acquired a de facto right to hold both the Roman dictatorship and the Roman censorship since only former consuls could hold either office.
-356 BC saw the appointment of the first plebeian dictator, and in 339 BC the plebeians facilitated the passage of a law (the lex Publilia), which required the election of at least one plebeian censor for each five-year term.
+356 BC saw the appointment of the first plebeian dictator, and in 339 BC the plebeians facilitated the passage of a law (the lex Publilia Philonis), which required the election of at least one plebeian censor for each five-year term.
 In 337 BC, the first plebeian praetor (Q. Publilius Philo) was elected.
-In addition, during these years, the plebeian Tribunes and the senators grew increasingly close.
+In addition, during these years, the plebeian tribunes and the senators grew increasingly close.
 The Senate realized the need to use plebeian officials to accomplish desired goals, and so to win over the tribunes, senators gave the tribunes a great deal of power, and unsurprisingly, the tribunes began to feel obligated to the Senate.
 As the tribunes and the senators grew closer, plebeian senators were often able to secure the tribunate for members of their own families.
 In time, the tribunate became a stepping stone to higher office.